© Crown copyright 2017

 - an approved credit card, subject to the normal conditions of acceptance and limited to £1,000

-- cash in UK sterling or euros
+- cash in pound sterling or euros

-Unguaranteed cheques are not acceptable for payment of Customs charges.
+Unguaranteed cheques are not acceptable for payment of customs charges.

-When converting the price paid from foreign currency into sterling, we’ll use the rate of exchange in force at the time you present the documents.
+When converting the price paid from foreign currency into pound sterling, we’ll use the rate of exchange in force at the time you present the documents.